inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 priority is that we capture all data and so the potential data loss of the “at most once” approach would not be suitable.

-[//]: #18 (Reading up to this point, I'm still a little unsure why a queuing system is needed in the first place.
-Couldn't I just make records as they appear in one long list? why would a message be processed more than once?)

 Using the "at least once" option is implemented by RabbitMQ by delivering the message to the client (the EventProcessor microservice receiving the message and applying to database), and flagging it.
 It isn't marked as delivered or removed from the queue until it is ‘acked’, that is, the client returns a message back to RabbitMQ acknowledging that it has received and processed the message.
 In the event